mhendricks96/double-it/README.md

 * Try to communicate issues with each other.
 * Communicate expectations clearly during daily stand-up.
-* Keep focus on project and solving problems insted of placing blame and bickering.
+* Keep focus on project and solving problems instead of placing blame and bickering.

 ## Communication Plan

 * Slack to communicate when not in class.
-* Meeting in Remo every class day.
+* Meeting in Remo table on every class day.
-* Take some time to organize as a group for 15-30 minuresbefore meeting with Ryan/TA's.
+* Take some time to organize as a group for 15-30 minutes before meeting with Ryan/TA's.
 * Listen, Listen, Listen.

 ## Work Plan

-* create detailed outlin on gitHub.
+* create detailed outline on gitHub.
 * communicate what we are working on.
 * Tools used will be GitHub Projects, VS Code, and Remo.